Jakar510/TkinterExtensions/README.md

 # TkinterExtensions

-Strongly typed widgets and event with multiple helper functions build in to speed up development.
+Strongly typed widgets and event with multiple built in helper functions to speed up development.

 ## Tktiner Bindings